s-mrb/Docker-Notes/README.md

 ### Base Image

 Most container-based development starts with a base image and layers on top of it the necessary libraries, binaries, and configuration files necessary to run an application.
-The base image is the starting point for most container-based development workflows.
+The **base image is the starting point for most container-based development workflows**.

 Most base images are basic or minimal Linux distributions: Debian, Ubuntu, Redhat, Centos, or Alpine.
 Developers usually consume these images directly from Docker Hub, or other sources.
 There are official providers along with a wide variety of other downstream repackagers that layer software to meet customer needs.